rhertogh/yii2-oauth2-server/docs/guide/appendix-client-configuration.md

     * The client is now authorized, and you will be redirected back to Postman.
 6. Click "Use Token" in Postman.
 7. Click "Save Collection".
 8. Create a new Request inside your Collection
    ![Create new Request in Postman](images/postman-new-request.png)
 9. Configure the new Request
     * Set the request url.
       If you created the example API controller as described above you can use `http://localhost/api/user/me`.
-    * Make sure the "Authrization" is set to "Inherit auth from parent".
+    * Make sure the "Authorization" is set to "Inherit auth from parent".
 10. Send the Request by clicking "Send".
-    The request will contain an Authorization header containing "Bearer eyJ0eXAiO...".
+    The request will contain an Authorization header containing `"Bearer eyJ0eXAiO..."`.